-In addition to all of our 100th day activities we did an oldie but goodie that is always a hit!
-It’s so fun to see how my kids imagine themselves when they are 100 years old!
-Plus, vocabulary opportunities abound with this project!
+This oldie but goodie project is always a hit!
+It’s fun to read how students imagine themselves when they are 100 years old.

 Planning The 100th Day Writing

 As students plan their writing I have them consider a few things.
 I ask questions like, “Where do you live?”, “Are you retired?”, “What was your profession?”
-“Are you married or do you have a family?”.
-By doing so students are prompted to think about several aspects of their imaginary lives that they can include in their writing.
+“Are you married or do you have a family?”, and “What are your hobbies?”.
+By doing so students are prompted to think about several different aspects of their imaginary lives that they can include in their writing.

 Making the Portraits

 After we complete the writing, students make self portraits to show what we look like at 100 years old.
 These are always so funny and I love how detailed my class gets while embellishing their clothing!